christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Dynamis (Cleopatra).
 Pharnaces II was Ptolemy XIV who was Cleopatra's brother-husband.

-Asander beat Mithridates Chrestus (his uncle) in battle to become King of Bosphorus.
+Asander beat Mithridates Chrestus in battle to become King of Bosphorus.
 After Mithridates Chrestus's loss to Asander he was imprisoned and executed by his elder brother, Mithridates VI Eupator, who had previously beat him in war.